 The driver's seat can be equipped with two folding armrests which can be raised or lowered for convenience.

-To adjust the armrest to a different position, turn the control knob (1) counterclockwise about 12 turns without applying pressure on the armrest, push the armrest to desired position.
-Lock in position by turning the control knob clockwise.
-Note : Armrest may be raised at all times from its locked position simply by pulling up.
+To lower the armrest, turn the control knob (1) counterclockwise without applying pressure on the armrest, push the armrest to the desired position.